jdx/mise/SECURITY.md

 ## Core CLI Security

 Development of the "core CLI" is done on jdxcode/rtx which only a single developer (me, @jdxcode) has access to.
 Other contributors may only submit contributions via public Pull Requests.
-By reducing the number of developers with access down to 1 reduces the chance of keys being leaked greatly.
+Reducing the number of developers with access down to 1 minimizes the chance of keys being leaked.

 This does create a [bus factor](https://en.wikipedia.org/wiki/Bus_factor) problem.
 If I suddenly died one day or otherwise wasn't able to continue development at all there are some successors listed in my GitHub account that can take over my account if need be.

 The dependencies in the core CLI are a security vector.
-I've tried to be reasonably judicious about what dependencies to allow into the project.
+I've tried to be judicious about what dependencies make it into the project.
 I only select dependencies with broad usage across the Rust community where possible.
 I'm open to PRs or suggestions on reducing dependency count even at the cost of functionality because it will make rtx more secure.